microchip-pic-avr-examples/avr128da48-phase-sequence-detection-of-ac-supply-mplab/README.md

 # Application Firmware

-The demonstration is implemented in both AVR128DA48 and AVR128DA64 microcontroller and it is available in microchip GitHub page-
+The demonstration is implemented with both AVR128DA48 and AVR128DA64 microcontrollers and it is available on microchip GitHub page-

 * Using <a href="https://github.com/microchip-pic-avr-examples/avr128da48-phase-sequence-detection-of-ac-supply-mplab" rel="nofollow">AVR128DA48
 * Using <a href="https://github.com/microchip-pic-avr-examples/avr128da64-phase-sequence-detection-of-ac-supply-mplab" rel="nofollow">AVR128DA64